-When choosing a business process management solution (BPMS), you need to know the three types of business processes and solutions available to your company.
+When choosing a business process management solution, you need to know the three types of business processes and solutions available to your company.

 The right BPMS will help you meet multiple needs across your organization’s business areas.
 But when you choose a BPMS, you must be able to identify the right features to meet your exact needs.
-To do that, you need to know the different types of BPMS available to your company.
+To do that, you need to know the three business process types.

-Learning the Different Types of BPMS
+Learning the Different Types of Business Process Management Solutions

 While humans still have to carry out the actual task, automation is built into the human-centric BPMS through notifications, alerts and warnings to help users understand when a certain activity either hasn’t been performed or is ready to be performed.

-Choosing the Right BPMS
+Choosing the Right Types of Business Process Management